Vyral/willie-miranda-recruiting/_posts/2022-01-28-the-types-of-videos-that-will-attract-more-clients.md

 {% include pullquote.html %}

 **4\.
-Property videos.** Sellers love to see their own properties, and it’s another great way to market properties to buyers.
+Property videos.** Sellers love to see their own homes, and it’s another great way to market properties to buyers.

 **5\.
-Community spotlight videos.** This is another great way to get involved, interview other businesses, and help each other out.
+Community spotlight videos.** This is another way to get involved, interview other businesses, and help each other out.
 We’ve done videos with floral shops, barbershops, and more.

 **6\.
 One-to-one videos.** I’ve been doing these for a long time.
 I’ll send a birthday or anniversary message to my clients.
 A lot of agents don’t do that, but I do because it sets me apart.
 Usually, I’m the only real estate professional that’s sending them videos.
 It’s very easy to do and can really increase responses.